bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 For your Rails application, you can adopt a similar structure.
 The exact path might vary based on your server configuration, preferences, and whether you're using a deployment tool.
 If you're not using Capistrano or a similar tool, you might not need all these directories, but the general idea of separating current releases, shared data, and logs can still be beneficial.

-If deploying manually or through another automation tool, you might use a simplified version of this structure, but `/var/www/myapp_name/` or a similar path is a commonly used standard for web applications on Linux servers.
+If deploying manually or through another automation tool, you might use a simplified version of this structure, but `/var/www/myapp_name/` or a similar path is a  used standard for web applications on Linux servers.

 ## Iteration #5